nipy/nitime/doc/examples/grasshopper.rst

 The code example makes use of :class:`EventRelatedAnalyzer` and, in particular, of the :meth:`EventRelatedAnalyzer.eta` method of this object.
-This method gets evaluated as an instance of the :class:`UniformTimeSeries` class.
+This method gets evaluated as an instance of the :class:`TimeSeries` class.
 In addition, vizualization, using :func:`viz.plot_tseries` is demonstrated.
-This function plots the values of the :attr:`UniformTimeSeries.data`, with the appropriate time-units and their values on the x axis.
+This function plots the values of the :attr:`TimeSeries.data`, with the appropriate time-units and their values on the x axis.

 In the following example, a second channel has been added to both the stimulus